 The Landia Chopper Pump, we understand, is in heavy demand despite the current economic downturn, and is increasingly used all over the world.
 It combines the functions of pumping with a very robust chopping action.

-Pumping such materials is notoriously difficult.
+Designing anaerobic digestion pumps, suitable for pumping such materials is notoriously difficult.
 However, users have attested to the fact that this pump reliably provides long term blockage-free running, at a low running cost, and even when handling highly variable feedstocks on-farm and in the digestion of MSW wastes, and sewage works sludges.

 Landia competes successfully internationally, with over 75% of Landia’s business being exported.